Miracle1207/EconGym/document/Fiscal Policy Issues/Q2-How-do-inheritance-tax-affect-wealth-distribution.md

 | Firm                 | Perfect Competition      | Observe how shifts in consumer demand affect firms’ production and pricing strategies.                                                          |
 | Bank | No-Arbitrage Platform | Study capital-market reactions to inheritance-tax policy, particularly changes in saving rates and investment behavior.                          |

+---

+### Rationale for Selected Roles

-### **Individual → Overlapping Generations (OLG) Model**
+**Individual → Overlapping Generations (OLG) Model**

-* The OLG framework tracks lifecycle patterns of income, saving, and estate transfers, making it an ideal tool to study how inheritance tax influences intergenerational wealth transmission, labor incentives, and consumption decisions.
+The OLG framework tracks lifecycle patterns of income, saving, and estate transfers, making it an ideal tool to study how inheritance tax influences intergenerational wealth transmission, labor incentives, and consumption decisions.

-### **Government → Fiscal Authority**
+**Government → Fiscal Authority**

-* As the authority that establishes and collects inheritance tax, the Tax Policy Department shapes policy features—such as exemption thresholds and redistribution rules—and directly affects fiscal revenue and aggregate demand.
+As the authority that establishes and collects inheritance tax, the Tax Policy Department shapes policy features—such as exemption thresholds and redistribution rules—and directly affects fiscal revenue and aggregate demand.
 Modeling this actor enables simulation of policy adjustments’ transmission through the public budget.

-### **Firm → Perfect Competition**
+**Firm → Perfect Competition**

-* A perfectly competitive setting ensures efficient price formation, allowing clear observation of how an inheritance tax shifts supply and demand.
+A perfectly competitive setting ensures efficient price formation, allowing clear observation of how an inheritance tax shifts supply and demand.

-### **Bank →  No-Arbitrage Platform**
+**Bank → No-Arbitrage Platform**

-* No-Arbitrage Platform reliably reflect household asset allocation and returns across different life stages without introducing leverage dynamics or risk-preference distortions, making them well-suited for analyzing the medium- and long-term effects of inheritance tax on saving behavior and wealth accumulation paths.
+No-Arbitrage Platform reliably reflect household asset allocation and returns across different life stages without introducing leverage dynamics or risk-preference distortions, making them well-suited for analyzing the medium- and long-term effects of inheritance tax on saving behavior and wealth accumulation paths.

 ---